Recognising Teaching Excellence: Awards, Grants and Promotions

 The ITL offers a range of activities to support staff in applying for these awards and provides advice to intending applicants.
 The application processes for the teaching awards and grants are managed by the ITL.
 For academic support contact Alison Kuiper.

-The Vice-Chancellor’s Award for Outstanding Contributions to Aboriginal and Torres Strait Islander Strategy
+The Vice-Chancellor’s Award for Outstanding and Innovative Contributions to Aboriginal and Torres Strait Islander Strategy

-For information on eligibility and how to apply, please contact the office of the Deputy Vice-Chancellor (Indigenous Strategy and Services): email@example.com.The closing date for 2012 is 20 September.
+If you have any questions about the award please contact the office of the Deputy Vice-Chancellor (Indigenous Strategy and Services): email@example.com.

 This award is in addition to the Indigenous Education strategic bonus awards offered by the Deputy Vice-Chancellor (Indigenous Strategy and Services) as part of the Vice-Chancellor’s outstanding teaching, research higher degree supervision and support for student learning schemes.

 The University Co-operative Bookshop Excellence in Teaching and Community Award

 The purpose of this award is to promote, recognise and reward teaching practices that offer a fulfilling and well-rounded student-centred experience including access to academic and support resources and appreciation of the University of Sydney community.
 The contact for the award is Myrophora Koureas.

 Applications close Friday the 13th of September 2013.

 To download the application form please click here.